lhsteffen/CS344/README.md

 moves on to Bayes' Rule with some hand calculated probabilities.
 This part of the lab shows that you can calculate probabilities with less information given by using Bayes' Rule.
 This part of the lab also shows some statistical "paradoxes" regarding drug tests and cancer tests.

+### Lab 05

+Lab 05 is about Bayesian Networks and determining probabilities from them using less space than full joint distribution tables.
+The first portion of the lab uses a Burlary/Earthquake Bayesian Network and demonstrates how the syntax is used to get results.
+The second part of the lab asks to set up a new Bayesian Network using Cancer and two tests that predict cancer.
+The lab then asks to calculate a few probabilities by hand and by using the code set up.
+The lab then asks for an explanation as to why the probabilities seem unexpected.
+The third part of the lab asks to create another new Bayesian Network and compute some probabilities in it both by hand and through the code provided.
+The lab again asks why some of the probabilities may seem unexpected.
+The lab closes by returning to the first portion of the lab and examining the different types of functions used to find probabilities, asking why the they give different results.

 ### Homework 01